flrd/standardlastprofile/README.md

 )
 ```

-To generate a separate profile for each of the 16 German states, repeat
+To generate a standard load profile including holidays for each of the
-the same pattern in a loop — one API call suffices, re-filter per state:
+16 German states, repeat the same pattern in a loop — one API call
+suffices, re-filter per state:

 ``` r
 states <- c(